-I was only two years old and we left when I was four so I don’t remember very much about living in this house.
+I was only two years old when we moved in and we left when I was four so I don’t remember very much about living in this house.
 I do recall the building site opposite because one day I was crawling through a drainage pipe and cut my head open as I went through and I still have the scar to prove it.

-Dad worked hard on the house, he decorated it, he dug the garden, he put down paths and built a rockery.
+Dad worked hard on the house, he decorated it, he dug the garden, he put up pelmets, he put down paths, dug a vegetable patch and built a rockery.
 Wherever we lived Dad always built a rockery!
 The family got bigger and in October 1957 my sister Lindsay was born.

 The house today is much the same as it was in 1956.
 The front garden has gone and been converted to parking spaces, there is a garage at the side and it has plastic windows but if he could pull up on his bike at the front door and go back and look at it I am certain that Dad would recognise it instantly.

-And so we moved – but not to Hinckley!
+And so we moved house again – but not to Hinckley!